-You may install 2 GB, 4 GB and 8 GB unbuffered and non-ECC DDR4 DIMMs into the DIMM sockets.
+You may install 1 GB, 2 GB, 4 GB, 8 GB and 16 GB unbuffered and non-ECC DDR4 DIMMs into the DIMM sockets.

-- You may install varying memory sizes in Channel A, Channel B, Channel C, and Channel D. The system maps the total size of the lower-sized channel for the dualchannel configuration.
-Any excess memory from the higher-sized channel is then mapped for single-channel operation. - According to Intel[®] CPU spec, DIMM voltage below 1.65 V is recommended to protect the CPU. - Due to the memory address limitation on 32-bit Windows[®] OS, when you install 4GB or more memory on the motherboard, the actual usable memory for the OS can be about 3GB or less.
-For effective use of memory, we recommend that you do any of the following: - a) Use a maximum of 3GB system memory if you are using a 32-bit Windows® OS. - b) Install a 64-bit Windows[®] OS when you want to install 4 GB or more on the motherboard. - For more details, refer to the Microsoft[®] support site at http://support.microsoft.com/kb/929605/en-us.
+- You may install varying memory sizes in Channel A, Channel B, Channel C, and Channel D. The system maps the total size of the lower-sized channel for the quadchannel configuration.
+Any excess memory from the higher-sized channel is then mapped for single-channel operation. - According to Intel® CPU spec, DIMM voltage below 1.65 V is recommended to protect the CPU - Due to the memory address limitation on 32-bit Windows® OS, when you install 4GB or more memory on the motherboard, the actual usable memory for the OS can be about 3GB or less.
+For effective use of memory, we recommend that you do any of the following: - a) Use a maximum of 3GB system memory if you are using a 32-bit Windows® OS. - b) Install a 64-bit Windows® OS when you want to install 4 GB or more on the motherhoard - For more details, refer to the Microsoft® support site at http://support.microsoft.com/kb/929605/en-us. - The design of the DIMM fan may vary.
+Ensure that the DIMM fan fits to the motherboard

 - The default memory operation frequency is dependent on its Serial Presence Detect (SPD), which is the standard way of accessing information from a memory module.
 Under the default state, some memory modules for overclocking may operate at a lower frequency than the vendor-marked value.
-To operate at the vendor-marked or at a higher frequency, refer to section 3.5 Ai Tweaker menu for manual memory frequency adjustment. - For system stability, use a more efficient memory cooling system to support a full memory load (8 DIMMs) or overclocking condition. - Always install the DIMMS with the same CAS Latency.
+To operate at the vendor-marked or at a higher frequency, refer to section 3.5 Ai Tweaker menu for manual memory frequency adjustment. - For system stability, use a more efficient memory cooling system to support a full memory load (8 DIMMs) or overclocking condition. - Memory modules with memory frequency higher than 2133MHz and their corresponding timing or the loaded XMP profile is not the JEDEC memory standard.
+The stability and compatibility of the memory modules depend on the CPU's capabilities and other installed devices. - Always install the DIMMS with the same CAS Latency.
 For an optimum compatibility, we recommend that you install memory modules of the same version or data code (D/C) from the same vendor.
-Check with the vendor to get the correct memory modules. - The design of the DIMM fan may vary.
-Ensure that the DIMM fan fits to the motherboard.
+Check with the vendor to get the correct memory modules. - exclusively provides hyper DIMM support function. - Hyper DIMM support is subject to the physical characteristics of individual CPUs.
+Load the X.M.P. or D.O.C.P. settings in the BIOS for the hyper DIMM support. - · Visit the website for the latest QVL.